-In 2022, the State of Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system.
+In 2023, the State of Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one (1) potential source of contamination identified for this system with a low level of concern.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://prodapps.dep.state.fl.us/swapp.
+There are two (2) potential sources of contamination identified for this system with low to moderate levels of concern.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at SWAPP (state.fl.us).